commschamp/comms_champion/README.md

 different rules for wrapping message data based on the I/O link used to communicate this data.
 That's why most developers don't even try to develop something generic up front and reuse it with different communication protocols.
-As the result they experience a *deja-vu* feeling, that they have dome it before, every time they have to implement a new protocol.
+As the result they experience a *deja-vu* feeling, that they have done it before, every time they have to implement a new protocol.

 With this project I take up the challenge to create a library as well as